 The public will have several opportunities to participate in the planning process.
 The City of Aurora, in partnership with CMAP, will embark on a series of outreach meetings with City leadership, business representatives, and the community to solicit and incorporate local input to the planning process.
 We also invite your participation through various social media outlets.

-- Phase 2 Survey on Recommendation Directions will be open through July 18th.
+- Phase 2 Survey on Recommendation Directions was open through July 19th.

 Public Open House (June 16th, 2016)